 Criteria JORC Code explanation Commentary Whether sample sizes are appropriate to the grain size of the material being sampled. recovery.
 The sample size is considered appropriate for the style of mineralisation.
 Duplicate samples were collected at a nominal ratio of 1 duplicate sample for every 17 samples.
 Core samples are submitted to Intertek in Surigao City for additional sample preparation prior to laboratory analysis.
 Sample preparation techniques employed are to industry standards.
 Historical drill core samples from 2006 to 2007 followed the same sampling procedure, but samples were prepared and analysed in-house at the PMC laboratory.
 Sample preparation techniques are to industry standards.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 All 2018 and 2019 RCV drill core samples were sent to Intertek - an ISO 9001:2015 QMS certified laboratory, for sample preparation and laboratory analysis.
 Samples are analysed for gold, silver, copper, lead, zinc, arsenic and molybdenum.
 Gold is analysed by fire assay method with an AA finish (FA50/AA), an industry standard analytical technique used for gold deposits.
 It is a total extraction technique.
 Silver, copper, lead, zinc, arsenic and molybdenum is analysed by conventional atomic absorption spectrometer ("AAS"), an industry standard analytical technique.
 In 2020, drill core samples were sent to the PMC QAQC Department laboratory where gold is analysed by fire assay method using a 30 gram sample with an AA finish (FA30/A).
 Samples returning grades above 5.0 g/t Au are reanalysed using gravimetric methods (FA30/GRAV).
 One CRM standard, duplicate and blank are inserted at a ratio of one sample for every 17 primary core samples.
 QA/QC assessment of assay results noted that CRMs are well within the tolerable limits.
 QC assessment of the 2019 and 2020 field duplicates showed poor repeatability suggesting the 'nuggety' nature of gold mineralisation, coupled with a potential sampling bias in the sample preparation resulting in a nonhomogenised sample.
 Blank samples were all below the analytical detection limit for gold.
-Historical drill core samples during the 2006 to 2007 drilling campaign samples were analysed in-house at the PMC laboratory facilities.
-An inter-laboratory check of CRMs and high-grade (i.e. &gt;5.0 g/t Au) exploration samples are prepared and analysed using the same laboratory facilities.
+Historical drill core samples during the 2006 to 2007 drilling campaign samples were analysed in-house at the PMC laboratory.
+A 2005 audit of the PMC laboratory facility and procedures noted a potential for sample cross contamination as both mine ore and exploration samples are prepared and analysed using the same laboratory facilities.
 An inter-laboratory check of CRMs and high-grade (i.e. &gt;5.0 g/t Au) exploration pulp samples also showed the PMC laboratory consistently reporting mostly high assay values compared to those analysed by MacPhar.
 All underground cut samples used in this resource update were collected in 2018 and 2019.
-Samples w Department at a ratio of two CRMs per batch of samples, one flux test per batch, and one duplicate sample every 20 samples.
+Samples were prepared and analysed in-house in PMC's QAQC Department laboratory facilities.
+Underground cut sample preparation were to industry standard.
+Gold is analysed by fire assay with both gravimetric and AA finish, which are total extraction techniques Control samples are inserted by the PMC's QAQC Department at a ratio of two CRMs per batch of samples, one flux test per batch, and one duplicate sample every 20 samples.